w3f/polkadot-wiki/docs/learn/learn-staking.md

   to their website and contact details),
 - and have not been slashed (meaning that their on-chain behavior is genuine).

+#### Network Providers

+Most validator nodes run on cloud service providers.
+You must check if your nominations are using providers that allow Proof-of-Stake operations.

 #### Keeping Track of Nominated Validators

 :::caution Nominators must periodically check their validators